sanjayy2431/FindMaximum/README.md

 ii)	# To find the maximum marks using the list method max().
 ```
+#Program to find the maximum marks using the list method max()
+#Developed by: V.sanjay
+#Regsiter number: 212223230188

 def max_marks(marks):
     large = max(marks)
     return large